-I sip my coffee which has grown as cold as my longing has grown large, and I allow heaviness to befall me.
-My pages seem insignificant… children grown and pursuing dreams of their own - gone are my pages a mother proudly boasts.
-A new home in a new town assures room for adventure, but friendships fresh and shallow are busy with friends of treasured pasts.
+I sip my coffee, which has grown as cold as my longing has grown large, and I allow heaviness to befall me.
+My pages seem insignificant.
+My children grown and pursuing dreams of their own - gone are my pages a mother proudly boasts.
+A new home in a new town ensures room for adventure, but friendships fresh and shallow are busy with friends of treasured pasts.
 My skin of paper white boasts goosebumps of cold and the umbrella I hold shelters me from rain.
-My life feels empty in comparison to theirs.
+My life feels empty compared to theirs.
 Sigh.

 And then I ask myself, Why do I compare?
 I did not awake to this despair; in fact, I enjoyed my lazy morning.
 My spirit is rich with joy and song lifts quickly from my lips.
 I have known the toothless smiles of children, large family gatherings, and vacations far away.
-My today’s are different than the times once lived, but certainly not less.
+My today’s differ from the times once lived, but certainly not less.